Christmas in Tuscany. The best things to do

 Florence from the Piazzale Michelangelo

-In case of rain or cold weather you can still visit museums, temporary exhibits, and churches.
-Florence has so much things to offer that you would need days: the Duomo, the Baptistery, the Basilica of Santa Croce, Uffizi and Galleria dell’Accademia only mentioning the most famous.
-Talking about temporary exhibits, worthy of mentioning are Ai Weiwei at Palazzo Strozzi, and Klimt Experience at the church of Santo Stefano al Ponte.
+In case of rain or cold weather, you can still visit museums, temporary exhibits, and churches.
+Florence has so many things to offer that you would need days: the Duomo, the Baptistery, the Basilica of Santa Croce, Uffizi and Galleria dell’Accademia only mentioning the most famous.
+Talking about temporary exhibits, worthy of mention is “The Cinquecento in Florence” at Palazzo Strozzi.

 In Pisa there is the entire Piazza dei Miracoli to explore.
-The interior of the Cathedral, the Baptistery and the monumental Cemetery will satisfy your interest of art and history.
-Otherwise you can lead yourself to the Lungarni and admire a temporary exhibit at the Palazzo Blu (this 2016 is Salvador Dalí the protagonist).
+The interior of the Cathedral, the Baptistery, and the monumental Cemetery will satisfy your interest in art and history.
+Otherwise, you can lead yourself to the Lungarni and admire a temporary exhibit at the Palazzo Blu (this 2017/2018 is M.C.
+Escher the protagonist).

 The marble mosaic floor of the Cathedral of Siena